elid86/Proj3_VVA/README.md

 Data Set:
   Included in the datasets are three csv files: one for the static sensors' readings, another for the static sensors locations' and the final of the mobile sensors.

+  The static sensors are sensors that were given out and placed in a static location to measure the radiation levels over time.
+They do not move and should be a consistent way to measure the radiation.
+The data is the timestamp, the sensor number, and the radiation reading.

+  The mobile sensors are sensors that were given to people of the town to put on top of their cars.
+The mobile sensors then submit the data through the users cell phone and log the location, time, radiation reading, and the user's name.